rexresearch

 configuration and the fully flush position.

-[0007] Thus according to a first aspect of the present invention
+[0007] Thus according to a first aspect of the present

-there is provided a lift-generating member comprising:-a
+invention there is provided a lift-generating member

-wing-like body defining leading and trailing edges and opposed
+comprising:-a wing-like body defining leading and trailing

-surfaces which converge towards said trailing edge; and a
+edges and opposed surfaces which converge towards said

-spanwise extending tangential flow rotor positioned adjacent the
+trailing edge; and a spanwise extending tangential flow rotor

-leading edge of the wing-like body and projecting proud of that
+positioned adjacent the leading edge of the wing-like body and

-one of the opposed surfaces which is uppermost in use of the
+projecting proud of that one of the opposed surfaces which is

-is the lower one in use of the lift-generating member is defined
+other opposed surface which is the lower one in use of the

-in part by a shroud which extends forwardly and upwardly and
+lift-generating member is defined in part by a shroud which

-confines the space occupied by the tangential flow rotor and
+by the tangential flow rotor and terminates at a lip to define

-characterised in that the lip is defined by at least one movable
+a vortex within the rotor; characterised in that the lip is

-flap which is variable between a first position projecting away
+a first position projecting away from the general direction of

-from the general direction of the shroud so as to intrude on the
+the shroud so as to intrude on the space occupied by the rotor

-space occupied by the rotor and a second position in which it
+and a second position in which it does not intrude to that

 [0008] By positioning the flaps to either side of the aircraft

-centerline in configurations which differ from one another it is
+centerline in configurations which differ from one another it

-possible for the lift at the side where the flap is "less
+is possible for the lift at the side where the flap is "less

-intrusive" to be reduced as compared with that where it is "more
+intrusive" to be reduced as compared with that where it is

-banked turn.
+a slipless banked turn.

 [0009] The control of the angle of the flaps on both wings

-simultaneously also enables the lift to be rapidly increased or
+simultaneously also enables the lift to be rapidly increased

-or to manoeuver the aircraft in flight.
+landing or to manoeuver the aircraft in flight.

-[0010] It is also possible for the vortex-generating "lip" to be
+[0010] It is also possible for the vortex-generating "lip" to

-banking effect can be more finely tuned by selecting for the
+the banking effect can be more finely tuned by selecting for

 [0011] In order the present invention may more readily be

-understood the following description is given, merely by way of
+understood the following description is given, merely by way

-[0012] FIG. 1 is a top plan
+[0012] FIG. 1 is a top plan view,

-view, in schematic form, of an aircraft embodying the present
+in schematic form, of an aircraft embodying the present

 invention;